 4. How long in advance must you book appointments?

 We see sick patients the same day and request a week’s lead time for physicals.
+Please note that Dr. Mavani's schedule fills out fast; we recommend booking on her schedule about two months in advance.

 5. Are there any diagnostic facilities on site or close by such as X-rays, blood work, etc.?